vermaph/04-Projects/README.md

 * This repository is most useful for someone who wants to evaluate my way/style of writing codes for a recruitment

-* Very soon, I will adding codes for few more of my pet projects
+* Very soon, I will be adding codes for some of my pet projects

+* You would also like to checkout my Rpubs profile: https://rpubs.com/vermaph

 * I consider my Data Mining codes to be more organized which are also the latest ones